ria-ahyoung/medium-trends-daily/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Creating a Well-Organized React + TypeScript Project Structure with Atomic Design Principles - <a href="https://medium.com/@yashsisodiya/creating-a-well-organized-react-typescript-project-structure-with-atomic-design-principles-72c5c2e0a8e8" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Laravel-React Stack with RTK Query and Swagger - <a href="https://medium.com/actived/building-a-laravel-react-stack-with-rtk-query-and-swagger-f66eb6fea874" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yash Sisodiya`**
+✍️ **posted by `Houssem Guemer`**

-<blockquote>Organizing a project’s folder structure effectively can make a huge difference in maintainability, scalability, and developer productivity…</blockquote>
+<blockquote>Learn how to integrate Laravel with React using RTK Query and Swagger, with a seamless setup for efficient API-driven development.</blockquote>

 <h3>2.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>